ravaga/helm-chart-generator/README.md

 ```

 ## ❔ What's next
+The initial idea is to create a stable version (1.0.0) with the pending requirements, and then start developing requested functionalities from the community proposals.

-## 💡⚠️ Known limitations
+## 💡⚠️ Known issues and limitations
-- Ingress generation is not covered
+- Ingress generation is not covered.
-- No annotations
-- No dynamic environment variables
-- No CLI args
+- No CLI args (*args* key inside components container).
+- No annotations in the whole generated chart.
+- The creation of environment variables in components is not dynamic yet so it have to be filled manually both in *values.yaml* and in components templates.
+The idea is to ask for them to create them automatically.
-- One container per component (sidecar containers not covered)
+- Components are limited to one container per component, so sidecar or additional containers are not covered yet.
-- No initContainers
+- No initContainers.
-- No readiness...
+- No Liveness, Readiness and Startup probes.
-- Expose ports in Daemonsets that use hostnetwork
+- The *ports* key (inside *containers* section) of the created Daemonset templates that use hostnetwork is an empty object, so please, fill it manually.

 ## ⚠️📰 License